Joe-ElM/Credit-Card-Segmentaion/README.md

 - X-label: as value on x-axis increases --> 'more Purchases, Payments and OneOff Purchases -->
 - Y-label: as value on y-axis increases --> more prepayment and prepayment transactions -->
 - as value on y-axis decreases <-- purchases with fully paid-up payments

   ![Description](/Images/pca_cluster.png)

+## Conclusion:

+In conclusion, based on analysis, Group 4, consisting of 25 individuals categorized as "Premium Customers," should receive improved conditions.
+These customers demonstrate a high frequency of purchases and consistently meet their payment obligations.
+Therefore, offering enhanced terms and conditions tailored to their spending habits could further incentivize their loyalty and satisfaction.

 ## Project highlights